ClavelLab/genome-assembly/README.md

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository its DOI (see above).

+## Changelog

+* v2.0: Extended the assembly quality assessment to evaluate the compliance to the MIMAG and SeqCode criteria and output an aggregated summary table
+* v1.1: Added a quality control by CheckM
+* v1.0: Initial conversion of the Standard Operating Procedure used in the lab to a Snakemake workflow